 About the Report

-The North Carolina Climate Science Report is a scientific assessment of historical climate trends and potential future climate change in North Carolina under increased greenhouse gas concentrations.
-It supports Governor Cooper’s Executive Order 80 (EO80; “North Carolina’s Commitment to Address Climate Change and Transition to a Clean Energy Economy”) by providing an independent peer-reviewed scientific contribution to the EO80.
+The North Carolina Climate Science Report (NCCSR) is a scientific assessment of historical climate trends and potential future climate change in North Carolina under increased greenhouse gas concentrations.
+It supports Governor Cooper’s Executive Order 80 (EO80; “North Carolina’s Commitment to Address Climate Change and Transition to a Clean Energy Economy”) by providing an independent, peer-reviewed scientific contribution to the EO80.

 The report was prepared independently by North Carolina–based climate experts, and an advisory panel (“Climate Science Advisory Panel”) was formed to provide oversight and review of the report.
 This panel consisted of North Carolina university and federal research scientists with national and international reputations in their specialty areas of climate science.
 The report underwent several rounds of review and revision, including an anonymous peer review organized by NOAA’s National Centers for Environmental Information (NCEI).